-Upon arriving on campus, each student is issued the key to his or her room.
+Upon arriving on campus, each student is issued the key to their room.
 For safety and security reasons, residence hall exterior doors are locked 24 hours a day and are only accessible using the Hill Card.
 Students are expected to lock their doors and carry their key and ID (Hill Card) at all times.
 The College is not responsible for the theft of personal items from student rooms.
 Should a student be locked out of their room or the residence hall, assistance is available by calling Campus Safety.
 Repeated lockouts by a student will result in a $10.00 fine for each lockout.

 Paint and Chalk

-Students who experience difficulty with a residence hall facility (i.e. sink, radiator, etc.) should notify their resident advisor.
+Students who experience difficulty with a residence hall facility (i.e. sink, radiator, etc.) should notify their community advisor.
 If there is an emergency, such as a flood or loss of heat, students should call Campus Safety at 315-859-4141 or 315-859-4000 (emergency).
 The dispatcher will notify the appropriate personnel for assistance.

 Each student is provided with free on-campus calling and a voicemail box.
 Roommates share a telephone number and are expected to bring their own telephones.
 Students may make off-campus calls by using a calling card.
 The College offers no long distance service.